 Title Loans – History

-While these loans do still exist in some states; they certainly do not represent the majority.
-Additionally, with the increase in online title loans and auto equity loans these very short term loans are becoming less popular.
+While these loans do still exist in some states; they certainly do not represent the entire title lending industry.
+Additionally, with the increase in online title loans and auto equity loans, these very short term loans are becoming less popular.
 We expect this trend to continue.

 Interest Rates for very Short Term Title Loans